 Most MFA composition alumni work in the field of music for media, primarily in Hollywood.
 Established alumni are the backbone of the program’s success, helping today’s graduates and students make connections in the field.
 Recent alumni have worked on films from Warner Brothers and Universal; TV series on Syfy, ABC, and TBS; PBS documentaries; and best-selling video games.

 The program maintains close relationships with a number of working professionals who provide ongoing feedback on the program curriculum and its alignment with the always-changing landscape of visual media composition.
-Current Advisory Council members
+Advisory Council members